Should You Allow Pets at Your Short-Term Rental? Pros and Cons of Pet-Friendly Airbnbs

 If your vacation property is in a popular area for visits from wildlife, like a cabin located in bear country or a waterfront property near high alligator populations, it’s important to know if your policy has animal liability.

-While wildlife situations may be rare, they can certainly be dangerous and costly if they do happen.
+Although you can’t control the wildlife around your rental, and you can’t control your guests on their vacation, you can take steps to prevent unwanted encounters between the two, like providing a wildlife safety document in your rental agreement and securing garbage cans and food sources.
+And while wildlife situations may be rare, they can certainly be dangerous and costly if they do happen.
 With Proper Insurance you don’t have to add yet another worry to your plate as a short-term rental host.
-Our comprehensive coverage includes animal liability so no matter if it’s a bat, a bear, a bison or a bully breed, know you’re covered.
+Our comprehensive coverage includes animal liability, so no matter if it’s a bat, a bear, a bison, or a bully breed, know you’re covered.

 Upgrade Your Short-Term Rental Insurance Today